Hadiasemi/Calpoly-classes/README.md

 ## Compiled Version:

-I added the compiled version of my code for windows x64 and mac so that if you don't have go, you use the compiled one.
+I added the compiled version of my code for windows x64 and mac so that if you don't have golang on your computer, you can use the compiled one.

 **Windows:**